-I am the CLIR Postdoctoral Fellow in Social Science Data Curation at the University at Buffalo, where I work with the UB Libraries’ Scholarly Communications team to develop and implement digital scholarship and data management support and programming.
+From 2018-2020 I was the CLIR Postdoctoral Fellow in Social Science Data Curation at the University at Buffalo (SUNY); during my time at UB, I worked with the UB Libraries’ Scholarly Communications team to develop and implement digital scholarship and data management support and programming.

-Research interests: Classical and Near Eastern art and archaeology, architecture, imperialism, urbanism, archaeological theory, digital scholarship, digital pedagogy, data curation.
+Research interests: archaeological theory, ancient urbanism and imperialism, digital scholarship, digital pedagogy, data curation.

 Digital scholarship expertise: data wrangling, data visualization, digital mapping, project management, web publishing, Shiny web apps.